2024 NZPI CONFERENCE PRESENTATION

 SESSION: Friday 22nd March, 2:50pm - 3:20pm

-PRESENTED BY: Nick Williamson
+RESENTED BY: Nick Williamson

 As climate change impacts become increasingly evident, New Zealand's planning industry faces the urgent need for adaptive strategies that not only mitigate these challenges but also engage civil society in meaningful ways.
 A growing movement advocates for Open Data as a way to democratise information and foster public involvement in climate adaptation.
 This presentation aims to explore the role that planners can play in this movement, given the intersection of their expertise in both resource management and community engagement.